 This graph shows the historical trends for the State contributions.
 The Statutory contributions are comprised of the State normal cost (blue bars) and the amortization of the UAL (gold bars).
 The green line shows the actual State contributions over the period.
-For FYE 2021 and FYE 2022, the green line has a lighter shade to indicate that these are expected, rather than actual, contributions based on the State appropriating 78% and 100% of the Statutory contribution, respectively.
-The expected contributions are shown in Table I-1.
+For FYE 2022 and FYE 2023, the green line has a lighter shade to indicate that these are expected, rather than actual, contributions based on the State appropriating 107.91% and 100.00% of the Statutory contribution, respectively.
+Beginning in FYE 2023, the expected State contribution is larger than the Statutory contribution because expected lottery revenue is greater than the Lottery Enterprise Contribution Offset.
+The expected State appropriations are shown in Table I-1.